RohithCherukuri816/ML-Based-Customer-Segmentation-for-Targeted-Marketing/README.md

 The dataset used in this project contains:
 - Demographic details: Age, Ever Married, Graduated, Profession, Family size etc.
-- Behavioral details: Spending Score, Work experience, etc.
--
-The data is preprocessed to handle missing values, scale numerical features, and encode categorical variables.
+- Behavioral details: Spending Score, Work experience, etc.<br>The data is preprocessed to handle missing values, scale numerical features, and encode categorical variables.

 ---